tldr-pages/tldr/pages/common/carp.md

 `carp -x {{path/to/file.carp}}`

-- Build a file with optimizations:
+- Build a file with optimizations enabled:

 `carp -b --optimize {{path/to/file.carp}}`